biocore/qiime/doc/doc_special_purpose.rst

 The following command will start a parallel run of PyNAST, which uses the same interface as the :file:`align_seqs.py` script, where the results are written the an output directory "parallel_aligned_seqs/"::

-	$ python $qdir/parallel/align_seqs_pynast.py -i repr_set_seqs.fasta -t /ref_set_seqs.fasta -o /home/caporaso/out
+	parallel_align_seqs_pynast.py -i repr_set_seqs.fasta -t /ref_set_seqs.fasta -o /home/caporaso/out

-The important thing to note is that this command is that same that would be used to call serial (single processor) PyNAST, except that instead of calling :file:`$qdir/parallel/align_seqs_pynast.py`, you would call :file:`align_seqs.py` to start the run on a single processor.
+The important thing to note is that this command is that same that would be used to call serial (single processor) PyNAST, except that instead of calling :file:`parallel_align_seqs_pynast.py`, you would call :file:`align_seqs.py` to start the run on a single processor.
 The output from this parallel run is the same as the output would be from the serial run.

 Details of the Parallelization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^